DominusExult/exult/mapedit/tools/aseprite_plugin/Readme.txt

 Aseprite shapes plug-In
 =======================

-This plug-in converts a shp to png and displays all the frames.
-This means we are loosing the offsets we have, same as when you export to png in Exult Studio.
+This plug-in converts a shp to png and displays all the frames on hitting File -> "Import SHP".
+It will also temporarily store the offsets of the shp file as a "Tag name", until you close the imported file.
+However you can also save as the asprite file format which will store the "Tag names".

+"Export SHP" will make use of the "Tag name" and save this correctly in the exported SHP.

 How to Build and Install
 =======================